GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 We will demonstrate the use of these options with a few simple examples.
-First, we will contour a subset of the global geoid data used in GMT Example 01; the region selected encompasses the world's strongest "geoid dipole": the Indian Low and the New Guinea High.
+First, we will contour a subset of the global geoid data used in Example :ref:`example_01`; the region selected encompasses the world's strongest "geoid dipole": the Indian Low and the New Guinea High.

 Equidistant labels